sequana/sequana_pipetools/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.5.3     * The feature of parallelising cutadapt adapter removal has been
+0.5.3     * feature removed in sequana to deal with adapter removal and
+            changes updated in the package (removed the 'design' option from the cutadapt rules and needed)
+          * Improve TrimmingOptions to provide specific list of tools and a default trimming tool
-            removed from sequana since it is now available in e.g. atropos This removed the 'design' option from the cutadapt rules and needed to be updated in the sequana_pipetools.options 0.5.2     * add TrimmingOptions class intended at replacing CutadaptOptions
+0.5.2     * add TrimmingOptions class intended at replacing CutadaptOptions
           * to avoid extra spaces, add '-o nospace' in all completion files 0.5.1     * fix typo